 You go into business to succeed.
 Failure is the last thing you want.
 Yet it happens to many businesses because they grow too quickly when they aren’t prepared for it.

 Scaling requires time to set up.
-You’ll be adding infrastructure or increasing the size of operations in your business.
-Some businesses also have to change the nature of their management processes and teams when they scale.
+You’ll add infrastructure or increase the size of operations in your business.
+Some businesses also have to change their management processes and teams when they scale.
 These are challenging things to modify by themselves, but they’re nearly impossible in a time crunch.

 - Helps Protect Your Market Share

 Scalability is also essential if you want to keep your market share.
 It’s not necessarily your client numbers that keep you on top.
 Rather, it’s the flexibility to adapt to ever-changing market conditions.